 At the height of the COVID pandemic, providing a safe and secure home was extremely important since kids were home all the time.
 But even now, with life returning to a more normal routine, keeping our home safe is still as important as ever.

-Bryan Kuhn, PharmD, a pharmacist and poison education specialist at Banner - University Medical Center Phoenix, contacted us to provide guidance for securing medication in your home and disposing of unused medication.
-This guidance is applicable even after kids return to school and slide back into their shin guards.
+We spoke with Bryan Kuhn, PharmD, a pharmacist and poison education specialist at Banner - University Medical Center Phoenix, who provided guidance for securing medication in your home and disposing of unused medication.
+This guidance continues to be applicable even after kids have returned to school and activities.
 Dr. Kuhn’s first and most consistent recommendation was to call Banner Health’s Poison & Drug Information Center whenever a child has potentially ingested a toxin or if you have a question.
 When calling the center, you’ll speak with a nurse or pharmacist specifically trained in handling poison and drug-related emergencies.

 Curious kiddos exploring the medicine cabinet is likely the first image that comes to mind, but there are many more reasons to protect your medication.
 Dr. Kuhn offered a few common, but often overlooked, scenarios and offers tips to minimize your risk.

 - Older children and adults looking to experiment – It goes without saying that medication can be extremely dangerous when abused.
 Dr. Kuhn recommended a medicinal lockbox for parents with older children.
 Especially parents whose children have a history of drug use.

 - A significant other sharing a medication cabinet with you – Slipping into the daily routine can be dangerous when reaching for medication.
 Keep your pills in a separate drawer or room from your significant other to avoid a mix-up when your routine is on autopilot.